ScyllaDB powers real-time AI with low latency, high throughput, and billion-scale data.

 1. The parties agree that the terms of the Standard Contractual Clauses are hereby incorporated by reference and shall apply to transfer of Personal Data from the EEA to other countries that are not deemed as Adequate Countries.

-2. Module Two (Controller to Processor) of the Standard Contractual Clauses shall apply where the transfer is effectuated by Customer as the data controller of the Personal Data and ScyllaDB is the data processor of the Personal Data.
+2. Module Two (Controller to Processor) of the Standard Contractual Clauses shall apply where the transfer is effectuated by Customer as the Controller of the Customer Data and ScyllaDB is the Processor of the Customer Data.

 3. The Parties agree that for the purpose of transfer of Personal Data between Customer (as Data Exporter) and the ScyllaDB (as Data Importer), the following shall apply: